thewebdev/opera-blink-extension-am/README.md

 Once you have logged in, Google Adsense Monitor downloads new Adsense earnings data every 15 minutes.

 4. **Customisable**
-Displays daily, monthly and / or total unpaid earnings data, as per your preference.
+Change display timings, data update intervals and options to view daily, monthly and / or total unpaid earnings data, as per your preference.

 ## Usage